What impact does social media have on us?

 In social media, dopamine rewards are unpredictable – sometimes a few right away, sometimes we have to scroll for a long time.
 And the greater the uncertainty of the reward, the greater the amount of dopamine released.
 So we sit in front of screens and scroll.

-– Dopamine quickly changes the brain, alters neuronal connections – as a result, the more we supply it to ourselves, not even on a conscious level, we just live in a stimulated world, the greater our need for it.
+Dopamine quickly changes the brain, alters neuronal connections – as a result, the more we supply it to ourselves, not even on a conscious level, we just live in a stimulated world, the greater our need for it.
 And things get out of control.
 The system associated with dopamine is overstimulated, we stop being sensitive to it.
 And then it’s hard to find a level that satisfies us.
 We need a stronger stimulus all the time.
 The excess of dopamine that turns us on eventually causes an imbalance with serotonin, which is that neurotransmitter that says: “It’s OK, it’s enough, I feel calm, joy, fulfillment.”
 When I hug a loved one and feel the pressure go down – that’s serotonin working.
 And dopamine blocks serotonin, tells us to do more and harder.
-And if we are in constant overstimulation – it’s not always related to pleasure at all, sometimes to cognitive load – then there is a peak of cortisol on the other side, that is, exhaustion, overload, chronic stress, Dr. Asia Podgórska, neurobiologist, explained this mechanism in the magazine ‘Zwierciadło’.
+And if we are in constant overstimulation – it’s not always related to pleasure at all, sometimes to cognitive load – then there is a peak of cortisol on the other side, that is, exhaustion, overload, chronic stress, Dr. Asia Podgórska, neurobiologist, explained this mechanism in the magazine ‘Zwierciadło’ (in Polish).

 A disturbed reward mechanism causes the brain to seek more frequent and stronger sensations, and this can lead to addictions.